nixcloud/nix-shell-workshop/README.md

 * why does the `cpp program with custom library` find the `mylib.so`, as for instance, pkg-config is not used at all?
 * use `nix-shell -p clang` (instead of using nix-shell with default.nix) and compile the cpp program+library example using llvm instead of gcc
 * when you compile the `cpp program with custom library`, can you still run the program from a different environment where you don't use nix-shell prior execution? also try this for the `python` example above and compare the results!
+* write a `default.nix` for the `perl` example, so that you don't need to pass -p on the shell anymore
 * what is the effect of running `nix-shell --pure` in one shell vs. running `nix-shell` in a second shell? use the `export` command in either to see what parameters changed. use https://www.diffchecker.com/diff to compare the values you obtained
 * issue `nix-env -qaP | grep python` and see that there is python 2.x and 3.x ;figure out how to get a nix-shell with python 2.x and one with python 3.x, issue `python --version` to verify that you got the right version!
 * nix-shell can be used with a local checkout of nixpkgs, `nix-shell -I nixpkgs=/foo/bar/nixpkgs --pure -p cmake`, therefore clone nixpkgs 'master' from https://github.com/nixos/nixpkgs and issue the above command. compare the result to `nix-shell -I nixpkgs=/foo/bar/nixpkgs --pure -p cmake` in regards to amount of downloads/ build targets and compare the two outcomes